mtlali/livedemo/README.md

-# livedemo
+# Live demo

-Live demo for course
+This is a repo for a live demo.